 Why You Should Subscribe To Both Hulu And Netflix

-Here are the top 4 reasons you should subscribe to both Hulu and Netflix:
+Here are 4 reasons to subscribe to both Hulu and Netflix:

 - If you want access to the latest movies and past seasons of TV shows, you’ll find them on Netflix.

-- If you want to stay up-to-date on the current TV trends, you will need to use Hulu.
+- If you want to stay up-to-date on the current TV shows, you will need to use Hulu.

-- The total combined cost is less than $20 per month, if you subscribe to both.
+- The total combined cost is around $20 per month, if you subscribe to both.

 - You’ll have access to almost all the video content you could want!

 These 2 streaming giants aren’t really competitors at all.
-In fact they’re 2 individual companies that you can use in tandem to get a fairly complete TV & movie viewing experience from the comfort of your own home.
+In fact, they’re 2 individual companies that you can use in tandem to get a fairly complete TV and movie viewing experience from the comfort of your own home.